-You can always contact us on our contact information site for more options.
+You can always contact us on our contact information page or write to email@example.com for more options.

 You can find all our prices on our trip descriptions page.

 Through Paypal or mayor credit cards; Visa, Matercard, Diners, etc. You can also do a bank transfer, please see our payment page for more information

 Yes, our payment system is secure and is Verified by Visa, which protects your card against unauthorized transactions.

 Yes, but tourist visas are provided upon entrance for 30, 60, 90 or 183 days for most countries (including USA, Canada, Australia, and most European countries) depending on the purpose of your travel.
 If you are having doubts about visa requirements, please contact the authorities in your home country or the local Peruvian embassy or counsel before making a reservation.

 It is very hard to say how much a traveler will be spending in Peru, please see our practical information site for some budget ideas for food and drinks.